Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Main results

-where the first inequality is the triangle inequality, the equality uses the definition $\mathsf V_{\mathrm{sfa}}:=(C_{\bar B},E_{\mathrm{pre}})$, the second inequality upper-bounds the two terms separately: the first term is bounded by Lemma~\ref{lem:lhl-lift-coupling}, and the second term can be derived by marginalizing the first term with respect to $M_{\bar B}$.
+where the first inequality is the triangle inequality, the second inequality upper-bounds the two terms separately: the first term is bounded by Lemma~\ref{lem:lhl-lift-coupling}, and the second term can be derived by marginalizing the first term with respect to $M_{\bar B}$.